WRI Research Webinar Series

 Watch recordings of some of our past webinars below.

-Stuart is a Associate Professor in the Plant Genomics Group at the School of Agriculture, Food & Wine, University of Adelaide, and the Director of the ARC Industrial Transformation Research Hub for Wheat in a Hot and Dry Climate.
-This presentation covers work carried out as part of the International Wheat Yield Partnership, established to address the challenge of raising the genetic wheat yield potential of wheat by 50% in the next 20 years.
+Stuart details work of the International Wheat Yield Partnership, established to raise the genetic wheat yield potential by 50% in the next 20 years.
 Presented on Thursday 24th September 2020.